SRI-CSL/yices2/doc/sphinx/source/context-operations.rst

    context_t *ctx = yices_new_context(NULL);

 This creates a new context in the default configuration.
-This context includes theory solvers for linear arithmetic, bitvector, uninterpreted functions, and arrays.
-The context supports the push/pop mechanism and the arithmetic solver can handle mixed integer real linear arithmetic.
+This context includes theory solvers for linear arithmetic, bitvectors, uninterpreted functions, and arrays.
+The context supports the push/pop mechanism and the arithmetic solver can handle mixed integer and real linear arithmetic.

 To use a more specialized set of solvers, one can configure the